pozgerab/WynnBuild/README.md

 Pressing the **BUILD** button in the bottom right side of your screen will generate and output your build url to the chat that you can copy and share.

+## Powders
+As it isn't possible to tell what tier is a powder on an item, you can set a default value for it in the config screen.
+For specifying each powder level, you'll need to do that in the actual builder.

 ## Config
 You can configure the mod with **/build config** command.
 You can disable all buttons or access the encoded value of your current atree.
 Ability tree presets are also configurable.